The Best Cycling Jeans Around for Men and Women

 No messing from Rapha: durable, fast-drying, added stretch and branded reflective detailing on the right leg when rolled up shows that these are certainly some of the best cycling jeans around.
 Undoubtedly though, the £150 price tag is going to be hot enough for many people to pass up on these otherwise solid cycling jeans.

 Resolute Bay are a British start-up whose primary focus is on cycling jeans – so unsurprisingly their jeans are packed to the rafters with functionality.
 The key identifying feature of their cycling jeans is the expandable reflective rear for when you’re cycling – it’s a good idea that is also discreet when you’re off your bike.
-Prices range from £110 to £159 and for your buck you get five pockets, the zip-up ripstop reflective back yoke, 12oz raw Japanese denim, reflective arrow when rolled, rivets and bar tacks at key stress points and reinforced pocket bags.
+Prices range from £40 to £159 and for your buck you get five pockets, the zip-up ripstop reflective back yoke, 12oz raw Japanese denim, reflective arrow when rolled, rivets and bar tacks at key stress points and reinforced pocket bags.
+You can read a review of the excellent Resolute Bay NX1 Cordura Cycling Jeans here.

 Other Notable Men’s Jeans for Cycling